 We recognise that ongoing intergenerational engagement is critical to managing the impacts and opportunities for both current and future generations.
 We also recognise the need to take account of gender-based differences in our engagement and community decision-making processes.

-LAS BAMBAS SUPPORTS THE DEVELOPMENT OF LOCAL SCHOOL
+CASE STUDY LAS BAMBAS SUPPORTS THE DEVELOPMENT OF LOCAL SCHOOL

-Las Bambas taxes are funding the \$3.3 million Mara district, benefiting 276 students in the Cotabambas province, Apurímac region.
+Las Bambas taxes are funding the \$3.3 million reconstruction of the largest secondary school in the Mara district, benefiting 276 students in the Cotabambas province, Apurímac region.